Symbiotic-MoE: Unlocking the Synergy between Generation and Understanding: Method

 \textbf{Sparse Mixture-of-Experts (MoE).} We adopt the standard sparse MoE formulation where the dense Feed-Forward Network (FFN) in a Transformer block is replaced by a set of experts $\mathcal{E} = \{E_i\}_{i=1}^N$.
 For an input $\mathbf{x}$, the router selects top-$k$ experts (denoted by indices $\mathcal{I}$) based on gating scores.
 The output is the weighted sum of the selected experts:

 where $g_i(\mathbf{x})$ is the softmax-normalized routing weight for the chosen expert $i$.
 This architecture allows the model to scale capacity while maintaining constant inference costs.

 \textbf{Conflicts in Co-training.} Naively integrating generative objectives into a pre-trained MoE-based VLM precipitates a severe stability-plasticity dilemma~\cite{mccloskey1989catastrophic, parisi2019continual}.
 The aggressive, high-magnitude gradients required for learning pixel-level synthesis inevitably overwhelm the converged optimization landscape of the understanding task.
 This gradient interference causes experts to drift uncontrollably toward the generative manifold, erasing pre-trained semantic structures and triggering catastrophic forgetting.
+Detailed visualization of the conflicts in Supplementary Material Sec. \hyperref[sec:supp_conflicts]{A}.